Culture of Norway: Music

 Along with the classical music of romantic composer Edvard Grieg and the modern music of Arne Nordheim, Norwegian black metal has become something of an export article in recent years.

 Norway's classical performers include Leif Ove Andsnes, a pianists, and Truls Mørk, a cellist.

 Regarding pop music, Norway has in the recent years had many international popular artists such as a-ha, Sigrid, Kygo, Matoma and Aurora.

-The jazz scene in Norway is also thriving; Jan Garbarek, Mari Boine, Arild Andersen, and Bugge Wesseltoft are internationally recognised while Paal Nilssen-Love, Supersilent, Jaga Jazzist, Sturle Dagsland and Wibutee are becoming world-class artists of the younger generation.
+The jazz scene in Norway is also thriving; Karin Krog, Terje Rypdal, Jan Garbarek, Jon Christensen, Arild Andersen, and piano playing writer Ketil Bjørnstad, followed by Mari Boine, Sidsel Endresen, Bugge Wesseltoft, Nils Petter Molvær, Eivind Aarset and Rebekka Bakken are internationally recognised.
+Paal Nilssen-Love, Sturle Dagsland and ensembles like Supersilent, Jaga Jazzist, and Wibutee represent a younger generation.

 Norway has a strong folk music tradition that remains popular to this day.
 Among the most prominent folk musicians are Hardanger fiddlers Andrea Een, Olav Jørgen Hegge, Vidar Lande and Annbjørg Lien, violinist Susanne Lundeng, and vocalists Agnes Buen Garnås, Kirsten Bråten Berg, and Odd Nordstoga.

 National traditions

 Celebrations and holidays

-Norwegians celebrate their National Day on May 17, dedicated to the Constitution of Norway.
+Norwegians celebrate their National Day on 17 May, dedicated to the Constitution of Norway.
 Many people wear bunad (traditional costumes) and most participate in or watch the Norwegian Constitution Day parade, consisting mostly of children, through the cities and towns.
-The national romanticist author Henrik Wergeland was the founder of the 17th May parade.
+The national romanticist author Henrik Wergeland was the founder of 17 May parade.
 Jonsok (St. John's Passing), or St. Hans (St. John's Day), in June is also celebrated.

 Common Christian holidays are also celebrated, the most important being Christmas (called Jul or jol in Norway after the pagan and early Viking winter solstice) and Easter (Påske).